 Dr. Lee Schwamm leads the MGH Center for TeleHealth and is the Director of the Partners TeleStroke Center, a network which currently provides acute stroke consultation services to over 30 rural and community hospitals in Massachusetts and Northern New England.
 Dr. Schwamm also serves as a Professor of Neurology at Harvard Medical School, and as the Executive Vice Chairman of Neurology at the Massachusetts General Hospital.
 Dr. Schwamm is a recognized leader in the field on the acute stroke treatment, stroke advocacy, and in the use of telemedicine and other TeleHealth strategies to improve the quality of stroke care.

 Denise Curran is responsible for identifying physician-to-physician telehealth clinical consultative opportunities.
-In collaboration with TeleNeurology and Network Development teams, Denise looks forward to expanding asynchronous and synchronous telehealth-enabled programs.
+In collaboration with TeleNeurology and Network Development teams, Denise is expanding synchronous and asynchronous telehealth-enabled program offerings.
 Prior to joining the TeleHealth Team, Denise worked as a program leader in a variety of healthcare settings including hospitals, physician practices and system contracting networks.
 Denise is eager to utilize telehealth technology to expand access to MGH’s specialty clinical expertise.
+Denise earned her master’s in Healthcare Administration from the University of Minnesota.

 Benjamin Kramer is responsible for implementing and managing the Virtual Consult programs as well as assisting with the scoping and creation of new virtual consult initiatives.
 Prior to joining MGH, Benjamin worked for a Boston based human services provider managing research, analytic, and technology initiatives.
 Benjamin earned his Bachelor’s and Master’s degrees in Psychology from Brandeis University.